mdimjasevic/jdoop-examples/README.md

 These examples are meant to be used with Randoop and JPF-Doop.
+This repository is not stand-alone - it is to be used within the root directory of JPF-Doop, as instructed bellow.

 # Dependencies